New on Cloud Academy, November ’17: Scenario-Based Learning Paths

-Within this scenario, the deployment and operations team methods will be revolutionised compared to their current strategy on-premise.
+Within this scenario, the deployment and operations team methods will be revolutionized compared to their current strategy on-premise.
 This is the team on the ground deploying the new resources and infrastructure within the Cloud.
-The time frame alone to deploy new services, applications and customers will dramatically reduce thank to on-demand resourcing playing a huge factor in this.
-If they then couple this with Cloud automation, auto scaling, or even serverless Computing then Telco-Corp-UK could achieve some great optimisation within their deployment process.
+The time frame alone to deploy new services, applications, and customers will dramatically reduce thank to on-demand resourcing playing a huge factor in this.
+If they then couple this with Cloud automation, auto-scaling, or even serverless Computing then Telco-Corp-UK could achieve some great optimization within their deployment process.

-Next if we look at some of the employee implications within this scenario we can safely assume that there will be many new opportunities for new Cloud based roles for those wishing to advance or change their career.
-An entire new team will need to be created to manage this new architecture and environment, however we also need to bear in mind there will still be local internal services that will continue to be managed on-premise.
+Next, if we look at some of the employee implications within this scenario we can safely assume that there will be many new opportunities for new cloud-based roles for those wishing to advance or change their career.
+An entirely new team will need to be created to manage this new architecture and environment, however, we also need to bear in mind there will still be local internal services that will continue to be managed on-premise.

 There will also be a requirement to develop the level of programming capabilities within the team.

-Languages such as Python, Chef, Puppet etc would be great to have within Telco-Corp-UK to make use of powerful API infrastructure across the AWS services all aiding towards improvements of application deployment services.
+Languages such as Python, Chef, and Puppet would be great to have within Telco-Corp-UK to make use of powerful API infrastructure across the AWS services all aiding towards improvements of application deployment services.

-Due to time scales there will be a need to bring in additional external expertise to kick off the project.
+Due to time constraints, there will be a need to bring in additional external expertise to kick off the project.

 However, once operational and going forward, additional personnel could be recruited from almost anywhere across the globe to manage the Cloud environment as it can all be accessed remotely.

-The requirement to be HIPPA compliant for the new Health Care provider will definitely require a Cloud security specialist and will need to sourced outside of the organisation.
+The requirement to be HIPAA compliant for the new Health Care provider will definitely require a Cloud security specialist and will need to source outside of the organization.
 They will require a deep understanding of Cloud Security at all levels and a solid awareness of security governance and compliance programs.

 Adopting the Cloud allows Telco-Corp-UK to refine their existing procedures, processes, deployment methods and administration maintenance.
-This refinement and optimisation all results in a cost saving when compared to how the same services were delivered on-premise.
+This refinement and optimization result in a cost saving when compared to how the same services were delivered on-premise.

-All of this training and recruitment can be expensive and must be catered for within you Cloud budgets.
+All of this training and recruitment can be expensive and must be catered for within your cloud budgets.